Dhghomon/easy_rust/README.md

 fn main() { }
 ```

-The type is very difficult to read:
+Here's a type that is very difficult to read:

 ```rust
 // this return type is extremely long